The Vaccarino Lab

 About

-We are interested in the basic programs that govern the development of the mammalian forebrain and in how these basic programs vary during evolution, among individuals, and in neuropsychiatric disorders.
-We use human brains, human induced pluripotent stem cells (iPSC) which we differentiate into cerebral organoids, and rodent models.
+We are interested in the basic programs that govern the development of the mammalian brain and how they vary among individuals and in neuropsychiatric disorders.
+We use human brains, human induced pluripotent stem cells (iPSC) and in vitro models such as stem cell derived brain organoids.
 We have generated a biobank encompassing several hundreds of iPSC lines from families with autism, Tourette syndrome, and other developmental disorders.
-Our analytical tools include immunocytochemistry, imaging and molecular techniques to study how neural stem cells differentiate and connect to each other, and high throughput sequencing for the analysis of cellular genomes, transcriptomes and genomic regulatory regions.
+Our analytical tools include high throughput sequencing for the analysis of cellular genomes, transcriptomes, and gene regulatory regions.
 Our primary goal is the integration of cellular, molecular and genomic data to achieve a better understanding of how stem and progenitor cells differentiate and mature into different types of neurons that populate different regions of the human brain.

 Initiatives in which we participate: